chain4travel/camino-subnet-cli/README.md

 subnet-cli create key
 ```

-`subnet-cli` will assume you have funds on this key (or `--private-key-path`) on the P-Chain for the
-rest of this walkthrough.

-The easiest way to do this (**for testing only**) is:

-1) Import your private key (`.subnet-cli.pk`) into the [web wallet](https://wallet.avax.network)
-2) Request funds from the [faucet](https://faucet.avax-test.network)
-3) Move the test funds (sent on either the X or C-Chain) to the P-Chain [(Tutorial)](https://docs.avax.network/build/tutorials/platform/transfer-avax-between-x-chain-and-p-chain/)
+This creates a file `.subnet-cli.pk` under the current directory with a private key.
+By default,
+`subnet-cli` uses the key specified in file `.subnet-cli.pk` on the P-Chain to pay for the transaction fee, unless `--private-key-path` is used to overwrite.
+Please make sure that you have enough funds on this P-Chain address to pay for transactions.

+#### Local

+On local node funds can be transfered from X-Chain to P-Chain using the following API calls:
+- `avm.export`
+- `platform.importAVAX`

-After following these 3 steps, your test key should now have a balance on the
+After following steps, your key should now have a balance on the P-Chain.
-P-Chain.

 ### `subnet-cli wizard`